 In this study the two research questions were what are the differences in urinary incontinence and knowledge between RNs, LPNs, and certified nursing assistants; and are there changes in attitude and knowledge about urinary incontinence among nursing care staff after educational in-services and the placement and utilization of a bladder ultrasound scanner in a skilled nursing facility (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 205)?
 The purpose of this study was to evaluate the differences in attitudes and knowledge related to urinary incontinence among nursing personnel who provided care for nursing home residents, and examined staff attitude and knowledge about urinary incontinence (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 205).
 The total sample size of this study was 105 (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 205).
 The data collection method was presented in a survey form after an educational.
-Limitations in this study consisted of the study participation did not provide a control group so randomization of study participants could not occur (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
+After an educational…….?Limitations in this study consisted of the study participation did not provide a control group so randomization of study participants could not occur (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 211).
-Another limitation is the nursing personnel attrition occurred which resulted in alterations in participation (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
+Another limitation is the nursing personnel attrition occurred which resulted in alterations in participation Put this in your own words.
+What does this mean?
+(Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 211).
 The results indicated that the nursing staff believed that bladder disorders are a normal part of aging (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 205).
 The effect the study had on the staff was that a positive change in attitude toward urinary incontinence was in effect (Wilson, Dugger, Eggleston, Coudret, & Mathis, 2012, p.
 205).

 This study investigates the effectiveness of Pelvic floor muscle strengthening on bladder neck mobility for women with urinary incontinence (Hung, Hsiao, Chih, Lin, & Tsauo, 2011, p.
 1030).
 The sample size of this study consisted of twenty-three participants with a mean age of 51.9 years old (Hung, Hsiao, Chih, Lin, & Tsauo, 2011, p.
 1030).
-The subjects participated in a PFM strengthening program for 4 months.
+The subjects participated in a PFM You must first spell out what PFM stands for with (PFM) after it.
+Then you can use PFM in a sentence. strengthening program for 4 months.
 The limitiations presented were the pretest and posttest design and the absence of intra-abdominal pressure and exercise adherence recording (Hung, Hsiao, Chih, Lin, & Tsauo, 2011, p.
 1030).
-The results showed that after this program PRM strengthening can drastically improve the ability of PFM to elevate the bladder neck voluntarily but may not improve the stiffness during a cough or the Valsalva maneuver (Hung, Hsiao, Chih, Lin, & Tsauo, 2011, p.
+The results showed that after this program PRMAgain- what does PRM stand for? strengthening can drastically improve the ability of PFM to elevate the bladder neck voluntarily but may not improve the stiffness during a cough or the Valsalva maneuver (Hung, Hsiao, Chih, Lin, & Tsauo, 2011, p.
 1030).
 This study supports the protocol because one of the interventions suggested is PFM exercise.
 This study shows that if pelvic floor muscles are stronger the ability to have a urinary incontinent episode is less likely.

 Each of these articles supports the protocol stated about urinary incontinence.
 Proper interventions need to be implemented to prevent urinary incontinent episodes from occurring.
 It is also vital that nurses and patients are properly educated about this problem since it is very common in the acute hospitalization setting.
 This protocol should require that all nurses attend a seminar or informational presentation on urinary incontinence so they can be aware of preventative methods to implement on their patients.
-If urinary incontinent episodes are becoming less frequent due to the proper interventions listed by this protocol, then this protocol seems to be following the appropriate standards.
+If urinary incontinent episodes are becoming less frequent due to the proper interventions listed by this protocol, then this protocol seems to be following the appropriate standards.The protocol is the standard based off of previous research techniques that showed improvement.